thetukiet/Access-IIS-Express-API-from-Android-Emulator/README.md

 I would like to show you the way I access IISExpress Web APIs from my Android Emulator.
 I'm using Visual Studio 2015.
 And I call the Android Emulator from Android Studio.

+*Requirement: you must run Visual Studio as Administrator.
+[This post](http://stackoverflow.com/a/12859334/2520509) gives a perfect way to do this *

 ## See the result: